mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

 ![MAMP](StartStop.png)

 *   **Start Servers**
-   The Apache and MySQL services will start automatically when you launch MAMP.
+   The Apache/Nginx and MySQL services will start automatically when you launch MAMP.

 *   **Check for MAMP PRO**
    You will be prompted whether you want to start MAMP or MAMP Pro when this option is selected.